 No specific provision is made for the national of a Member State of the EU or of the EEA to exercise the activities mentioned in Title I of Book VI of the Code of Homeland Security (CSI) on a temporary basis. and occasional in France.

 As such, the national is subject to the same requirements as the French national (see above "2°.
 Installation conditions").

-With a view to free establishment
+With a view to Freedom of establishment

 Any national of an EU or EEA member state legally established in that state and exercising the activities mentioned in Title I of Book VI of the Code of Homeland Security may exercise the same activities in France on a permanent basis, and this, without being registered with the RCS.